Shopify/krane/README.md

 All templates must be YAML formatted.
 We recommended storing each app's templates in a single directory, `{app root}/config/deploy/{env}`.
 However, you may use multiple directories.

+Templates may be encrypted YAML produced from [Mozilla SOPS](https://github.com/mozilla/sops).
+To use these templates, ensure that SOPS is installed and configured with the appropriate decryption keys before running `krane deploy` or SOPS-encrypted templates will throw an invalid template error.

 If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy -f -`.

 ### Customizing behaviour with annotations